 - 1. Operation exceeds "Absolute Maximum Ratings" may cause permanent damage to the devices. - 2.
-All voltages are referenced to Vss. - 3.
-These parameters depend on the cycle rate and listed values are measured at a cycle rate with the minimum values of tck and tRC. - 4.
+All voltages are referenced to V{SS}. - 2.7V~3.6V power supply for -7/-7S speed grades. - 3.
+These parameters depend on the cycle rate and listed values are measured at a cycle rate with the minimum values of t{CK} and t{RC} . - 4.
 These parameters depend on the output loading conditions.
 Specified values are obtained with output open. - 5.
-Power up sequence is further described in the "Functional Description" section. - 6.
+Power up sequence please refer to "Functional Description" section described before. - 6.
 AC test load diagram.